When is Fruit Winter Festival 2019 taking place?

 Are children welcomed to attend the public meetups?

 Yes!
 Children are so welcomed.
 We’ve had a nice group of families with young children the last couple years and are excited for it to keep expanding!
+The only adult-only meetup is the Authentic Relating games.
+See the Facebook event for more details.

 Where can I get food?